Many people are interested in learning the Italian language.

 Even if you only spend 10-15 minutes a day using an app to learn Italian, you can make progress!

 The best resources for self-studying Italian

 An essential aspect of learning Italian on your own is to find the best material and resources to study and practice.

 A well-structured course and a mobile app can do wonders to help you cover all the topics you need and to practice what you’ve learned.

 Usually, a mix of various resources is the best combination to learn quickly and to keep yourself motivated.

-Use online resources and grammar posts, a good language app for practicing and revising vocabulary and grammar rules.
+Use online resources and grammar posts, a good language app for practising and revising vocabulary and grammar rules.